About Noboprobhaat Foundation

 - We ensure that our projects align with the strategic priorities of our donors and partners.

-- We uphold a Do No Harm approach, ensuring that all interventions respect human dignity, cultural sensitivity, and community priorities.
+- We uphold a do-no-harm approach, ensuring that all interventions respect human dignity, cultural sensitivity, and community priorities.

 Our Commitment to Employees

-1. Fair Employment Practices:
+1. Fair Employment Practices

-- We ensure equal employment opportunities regardless of gender identity, sexual orientation, ethnicity, religion, disability, or socioeconomic background.
+- We ensure equal employment opportunities regardless of gender identity, sexual orientation, ethnicity, religion, disability, or socio-economic background.

 - We foster a non-discriminatory work environment where everyone’s contributions are valued.